slowernews/wisdom-tldr/chapters/chapter_3_action.md

 One common thing I learned at three in the morning: everyone lied to survive.
 Truth is a luxury we day-people take for granted.

-if somebody asks for the evidence, normally he is lieing -->
+if somebody asks for the evidence, normally he is lieing

+> *'#320.
+A man is not deceived by others, he deceives himself.' -- goethe* -->